influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/data_exploration.md

 In the CLI, specify the database to query data in a database other than the `USE`d database.
-In the HTTP API, specify the database in place of using the `db` query string parameter if desired.
+In the InfluxDB API, specify the database in place of using the `db` query string parameter if desired.

 ### Common issues with the SELECT statement